TREVOR MATTEA

 PicturePhoto from Seymour Marine Discovery Center

-As part of this field trip, students participated in a hands-on lab experience led by a docent.
+As part of this field trip, students engaged in a hands-on lab experience led by a docent.

 This field trip was originally designed to accompany the following California Content Standards for Grade 2 Life Sciences: